-While the Apalachicola River and Bay watershed benefits from extensive public conservation lands that protect water quality and wetland and aquatic habitats and provide for public access and use, there are still opportunities to further protect water resources through the conservation of sensitive areas, including riverine, stream-front, and estuarine shorelines.
+While the Apalachicola River and Bay watershed benefits from extensive public conservation lands that protect water quality and wetland and aquatic habitats and provide for public access and use, there are still opportunities to further protect water resources through the conservation of sensitive areas, including within spring contribution areas and along riverine, stream-front, and estuarine shorelines.
 Conservation can be achieved through less than fee (conservation easement), as well as fee simple acquisition.
+Additionally, incentives-based programs can complement land acquisition and restoration initiatives.
+Such programs can support development of forest management plans that exceed BMP guidelines in sensitive springsheds and stream corridors.
+Forestry land uses can also be integrated within agricultural areas to help address water resource challenges.

-Additionally, resource conservation can be accomplished at a sub-basin or project-level scale to augment other strategies, including stormwater retrofit and hydrologic restoration, and to provide for compatible public access and recreation.
+Resource conservation can be planned at a sub-basin or project-level scale to augment other strategies, including stormwater retrofit and hydrologic restoration, and to provide for compatible public access and recreation.